 They have been through a procedure which they may have found uncomfortable and, through no fault of their own, they are now being asked to go through it again.
 They also might be worried about the privacy issues involved around the loss of their blood sample.
 You would need to speak to them clearly and politely, but make it absolutely clear what has happened so they are left in no doubt as to what has occurred.
 Do not use euphemisms.

 And: “Please be reassured that we will not share the results of your test with anyone outside your medical team.
-I can see that it might be worrying that your last test was lost, but we take confidentiality very seriously and will do our absolute best to make sure that this is preserved.”
+I can see it might be worrying that your last test was lost, but we take confidentiality very seriously and will do our absolute best to make sure that this is preserved.”

 A better understanding of one another improves a team’s ability to work together and therefore improves patient care.
 Working in a hospital can be traumatic or distressing, and this may affect team members personally.
 Having empathetic colleagues can make them feel more positive and that they are well supported in their work.

 Doctors sometimes encounter difficult patients, but in a scenario such as this, it is important to demonstrate empathy and appreciate that the individual usually has a reason for acting the way they are.
-Think about ICE – ideas, concerns and expectations.
+Think about ICE – Ideas, Concerns and Expectations.
 Explain how you would find out why the parent thinks they are having to wait, why they are worried about this, and what they would want you to do about the situation.

 Suggest why a parent might be feeling angry in a situation like this.
-They are most likely worried about their child and might think that staff are not doing enough to get patients seen quickly.
+They are most likely worried about their child and may think that staff are not doing enough to get patients seen quickly.
 Discuss how you would try to reassure the parent.
 It is important to appreciate that someone showing up to A&E may be very distressed and you want to help them be confident that their child will receive the best care possible.

 Parents or patients at A&E may also be stressed for reasons that you might not think of, such as other children being left at home or the parent being late for work.
-This is why it is important to actually listen so that they can explain their situation and you can provide the appropriate support, such as allowing them to use a phone, for example.
+This is why it is important to actually listen so they can explain their situation and you can provide the appropriate support, such as allowing them to use a phone, for example.

 With this kind of question, it is important to show how you would communicate your professional opinion whilst respecting the patient’s concerns and giving them a chance to explain things from their perspective.

-Explain how you would find out which aspects of the vaccination were worrying the patient; patients want to feel that they are being listened to and taken seriously.
+Explain how you would find out which aspects of the vaccination were worrying the patient, because patients want to feel that they are being listened to and taken seriously.
 State that you would give the patient relevant information about what the vaccine does and why it is important.
 The patient has a right to know about the treatment being recommended so that they can make an informed decision.

 Mention that you would speak in terms that the patient can understand.
 As a Doctor, it is important to adjust your communication to accommodate different types of people, even when discussing a treatment that you think might be difficult for them to understand.